SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 ```

 ::: bad
-Figure: Bad Example of Shortened or unclear keys can lead to confusion.
+Figure: Bad example - Shortened or unclear keys can lead to confusion
 :::

-Opt for clear, meaningful keys:
+Use clear, meaningful keys:

 ```
 ---